Frequently Asked Questions

 Yes.
 As long as it is 700 watt or less.

-- What do I need to bring with me?see Move In Guide
+- What do I need to bring with me?Please see our Move In Guide for a suggested list.

 - Do I need to bring cleaning supplies?Yes.
 We have a wonderful housekeeping staff who cleans the common areas, including bathrooms in halls with community bath.
 However, you are responsible for keeping your room clean.
 If you live in a suite-style or private bath room, you are also responsible for cleaning your bathroom.

 - Where do I park?You will be issued a colored parking hang-tag from the Department of Public Safety.
-In order to do this, you must have your student I.D..
-At this time, you will also be issued a parking guide which explains all rules and regulations for driving and parking on Arkansas Tech's campus.
+To purchase your hangtag, please visit OneTech.
 Residence Hall parking is enforced 24-hours-a-day.
 Yellow (off-campus) and red (faculty and staff) parking is open between 4:00 p.m. and 7:00 a.m.
 (For example, if you are issued a green hang tag, at no time can you park in a brown parking lot).

 - Where should my mail be sent?